Abdulajam6692/Blood-Bank/README.md

 This is the Simple Blood Bank Management System

-db.js -> To create database and tables server.js -> backend or server code
+-db.js -> To create database and tables
+-server.js -> backend or server code
-pubic folder has the all frontend code
+-pubic folder has the all frontend code

 Functions
 - Display the all Types and Quantity present in the stock